 The appeal must include the reason for failure to achieve SAP and the conditions that changed that will lead to making SAP at the next evaluation period.
 The student will be placed on FA/Academic probation during this period.
 If the student is denied the appeal, they will be dismissed from the program.
-If it is likely the student will meet the SAP standards by the end of the next semester, they may not be placed on an academic plan.
 However, if it is likely the student will not meet SAP standards by the end of the next payment period, the student will be placed on an academic plan.
 This plan will outline the steps the student needs to achieve in order to maintain eligibility.
 If the student achieves the objectives of the academic plan, they will be eligible for financial aid, to continue studies at the College, and be removed from FA Probation.